chaseruskin/orbit/docs/src/commands/install.md

       Install the ip regardless of the cache slot occupancy

 `--all`
-      Install all dependencies (including developmental)
+      Install all dependencies (including development)

 ## __EXAMPLES__